Published on November 7th, 2015 | by Pro Wrestling Stories0

 The shirt being laid on me yesterday bothered me so much, how come this doesn’t?

 That’s when I think the idea of…you know the ‘job’, as great as it is, it keeps you so busy and to just maybe have time to get a hobby, not go get in the car, to lay around – you know what I mean?
 To just sort of do whatever it is you want – I think that’s the first time since I was 19 years old.

 That took time to settle in…”

-SOURCE: Thanks to ‘Wrestling’s Glory Days’ Facebook page for the interview transcription, The Steve Austin Show – UNLEASHED!
+SOURCE: Thanks to our friends over at ‘Wrestling’s Glory Days’ Facebook page for the interview transcription above from The Steve Austin Show – UNLEASHED!
 Episode #2: Shawn Michaels.